Meme1079/PsychWiki/PsychWiki_Source/Value Setting & Getting Functions.md

 ***

 # Value Properties
-Here's some propertie's I know, you can use this to set or get the object property
+Here's some properties I know, you can use this to set or get the object property.

-Also here's the example when using it: `setProperty('object.x', value)`
+Also here's the example when using it: `setProperty('object.x', value)`.

 - `.x` - The x value of the object **(Float)**
 - `.y` - The y value of the object **(Float)**